raspberrypilearning/fruit-salad/en/step_2.md

-## Stamping fruit
+## Stamp fruit
-Scratch's extensions offer additional blocks to use, such as the `Pen`{:class="block3extensions"} extension which allows you to draw and stamp images.
-You're going to use the `Pen`{:class="block3extensions"} extension to create stamps of a fruit sprite.
+Scratch extensions offer additional blocks to use, such as the `Pen`{:class="block3extensions"} extension, which allows you to draw and stamp images.
+You will use the `Pen`{:class="block3extensions"} extension to create stamps of a fruit sprite.

-A stamp is a copy of the sprite which you can't move or delete once you've stamped it.
+A **stamp** is a copy of the sprite, which you cannot move or delete once you have stamped it.

 --- task ---

 First, open the Fruit salad starter project.

-If working **online**, open the [starter project](http://rpf.io/fruit-salad-on){:target="_blank"} in Scratch.
+**Online:** open the [starter project](http://rpf.io/fruit-salad-on){:target="_blank"} in Scratch.

-If working **offline**, open the project [starter file](http://rpf.io/p/en/fruit-salad-go){:target="_blank"} in the Scratch offline editor.
-If you need to download and install Scratch, you can find it [here](https://scratch.mit.edu/download){:target="_blank"}.
+**Offline:** open the [project starter file](http://rpf.io/p/en/fruit-salad-go){:target="_blank"} in the Scratch offline editor.
+If you need to, you can [download and install Scratch here](https://scratch.mit.edu/download){:target="_blank"}.

 You will see a backdrop with a tablecloth and a bowl.
-There's a menu sprite on the left of the stage and a fruit sprite that has fruit costumes that you'll be able to stamp onto the bowl.
+There is a **Menu** sprite on the left-hand side of the Stage and a fruit sprite that has fruit costumes that you will be able to stamp onto the bowl.

 ![Fruit salad starter project](images/fruit-starter.png){:width="400px"}

 --- /task ---

-The project doesn't have any code so it doesn't do anything yet.
+The project does not have any code, so it does not do anything yet.

 Every time you click or tap on the Stage, you want to create a stamp of one of the costumes in the **Ingredients** sprite at the location of your mouse pointer.

 --- task ---

-Click on the Stage and then the Code tab.
+Click on the **Stage** and then the **Code** tab.

 ![Fruit salad Stage](images/fruit-stage-code.png){:width="400px"}

 --- /task ---

-The Stage needs a block to detect when it is clicked.
+The **Stage** needs a block to detect when it is clicked.

 --- task ---